Bears Ears Monument Is A Win For Tribal Food Sovereignty. Will Trump Undo It?

 For whites, conservation is a matter of not using the land, Noyes says.
 For Natives, it means actively tending it as they have for generations.
 "Our goal is to change how Americans view landscapes so that they include cultures" as well as plants and animals, he says.

 But not everyone sees Bears Ears as a sacred source of food and healing — instead viewing the area for its energy-extraction and mineral potential, or for ranching.
-Obama's critics are already calling on Donald Trump to reverse the order — something no president has done in the 111-year history of the Antiquities Act, the law that allows presidents to designate monuments.
+The Democratic president's most prominent critics – many of them Republican lawmakers at the state and federal levels — are already calling on fellow Republican Donald Trump to reverse the order after he takes office.
+That's something no president has done in the 111-year history of the Antiquities Act, the law that allows presidents to designate monuments.
 Especially in Utah, many of Obama's opponents would like to see the area stay open to potential energy extraction.

 Bruce Adams is a cattle rancher and San Juan County commissioner.
 Last year, Adams said that while it's important to look out for the rights of Natives, the white "people who came to the area in the late 1800s" need to survive, too.
 And for them, that means raising livestock, but also extracting oil, gas, copper and uranium.
 "Why should one group of people be given consideration over the rest of us?" he said.